Seeking Advice: Is There a Safety Checklist for Buying Industrial Equipment Like Reactors and Dryers?

 Kesava Pillai

-It is essential that your Managers/engineers/safety personnel to incorporate the safety features as needed by your organization.
-From machine to machine required safety features will differ.
-How ever for your guidance I am attaching two check lists which may be suitably modified to meet your requirement.
+Dear Abhay, it is essential for your managers, engineers, and safety personnel to incorporate the safety features as needed by your organization.
+The required safety features will differ from machine to machine.
+However, for your guidance, I am attaching two checklists which may be suitably modified to meet your requirements.
+Kindly confirm if these suit your needs.

 Regards,